Chandler paces No. 17 Tennessee in 80-61 rout of Missouri

 - Kennedy ChandlerAmerican basketball player

-COLUMBIA, Mo.
-(AP) Kennedy Chandler scored 23 points to lead No. 17 Tennessee to an 80-61 victory over Missouri on Tuesday night.
+COLUMBIA, Mo. — Kennedy Chandler scored 23 points to lead No. 17 Tennessee to an 80-61 victory over Missouri on Tuesday night.

 Chandler, a freshman guard averaging 13.2 points, eclipsed that average with 14 points in the first half for the Volunteers (20-7, 11-4 Southeastern Conference).
 The 6-foot, 172-pound Chandler was far too quick for the Tigers’ big, bulky backcourt players.
 He made 9 of 12 shots and added eight rebounds and six assists without a turnover.